-The time of year has an influence on how much to water.
+The time of year has an influence on how much to water your tree.
 Trees obviously need more water during the Spring, Summer, and Fall because they are actively growing, consuming water, and it’s hot.
-In the winter months the trees are mostly dormant and not consuming as much water or nutrition.
+In the winter months, some trees are dormant and not consuming as much water or nutrition.
 The first year your tree is planted, water close to the tree trunk, in the tree water well.
-I prefer to water new trees deeply around every 5 days during the growing season for the first couple of years, slowly tapering off by the end of year 2.
+I prefer to water new trees deeply every 5-7 days during the growing season for the first couple of years, slowly tapering off by the end of year two.
+A 30-gallon tree will require around 25 gallons with each watering and a 45-gallon tree about 35 gallons.
 This way your tree starts to transition from wet to moist soil periodically, allowing air into the root zone, and encouraging your roots to spread outward in search of nutrients and water.
-Also during year 2, place both your water as well as your fertilizer band out a few inches from the tree hole.
+Also, during year two, place both your water as well as your fertilizer band (if using granules) out a few inches further from the tree hole and expand your water well four more inches out.
 This will encourage your roots to run into your native existing soil.
 This will better anchor your tree and ultimately collect water and nutrition from a larger area once established.